Coaching Resources & Tools for Growth

 by Charles Duhigg

 I recommend The Power of Habit because it builds awareness around the patterns driving our choices.
-When we understand how habits are formed, we gain the ability to intentionally reshape them instead of relying on willpower alone.
+When we understand how habits are formed, we gain the ability to intentionally reshape them into tools for growth instead of relying on willpower alone.

 How to Set & Achieve Goals